Darshini86/Muthu-Playtech/README.md

 # Playtech Automation by Muthu

 Created Bdd cucumber framework and validated the below Assertions.
-Assertion validate below values
+Assertion validate below values--
-Number of Employees
+Number of Employees,
-Number of countries Playtech has offices
+Number of countries Playtech has offices,
 Global licensees

-For corssbrowser we can support intitali browser details in Runner class using @before and which browser we want to run we can give it in runner class
+For corssbrowser we can support initialize browser details in Runner class using @beforeclass and which browser we want to run we can give it in runner class

 @BeforeClass
 public static void before() {